jash-dhinoja/TicTacToe/client/README.md

 - `src/app/tic-tac-toe/tic-tac-toe.component.ts`: Main component handling the game logic and UI.
 - `src/app/tic-tac-toe.service.ts` : Service for handling communication with the Colyseus server.
 - `src/app/app-routing.module.ts` : Routing configuration to handle URLs with room IDs.
+- `src/app/home/home.component.ts`: Lobby room to view a list of available rooms or to create/join a room